-OIG staff attended various NEH meetings - panel meetings (where grant applications are reviewed by outside consultants), one meeting of the National Council on the Humanities (July 2019), and monthly senior staff meetings.
+OIG staff attended various meetings convened by NEH leadership - meetings of the National Council on the Humanities (June 2020 and July 2020) and monthly senior staff meetings.
 OIG staff occasionally contribute to the discussions, but the OIG does not participate in policymaking.

-The Inspector General presented information about the mission, responsibilities, and activities of the NEH-OIG during Project Directors' meetings convened by the NEH Division of Education (Dialogues on the Experience of War and Humanities Connections).
-The meetings were held in May 2019 and June 2019, respectively.
-The Inspector General also participated in an orientation session organized by NEH Federal/State Partnership leadership and staff for new state council executive directors (June 2019).
-In September 2019, the Inspector General briefed fifteen (15) newly appointed members of the National Council on the Humanities concerning the role of the Inspector General.
+The Inspector General presented information about the mission, responsibilities, and activities of the NEH-OIG during a Project Directors' meeting convened by the NEH Division of Education in June 2020 (Dialogues on the Experience of War).
+The Inspector General also participated in an orientation session organized by NEH Federal/State leadership and staff for new state council executive directors (July 2020) and an orientation session for officials and staff of the Iowa Department of Cultural Affairs (August 2020).